jjohn92085/endpoint-session-health-check-tool/README.md

 Identify session type:
 Local or Remote (RDP)

-🌐 RDP & Server Connectivity Checks
+🌐 RDP & Server Connectivity Checks:

 Verify if RDP is enabled on the machine
 Test connectivity to a defined server using:
 Ping (ICMP)